-- name (str): The name of the attribute. - inherited (bool): Whether or not that attribute has been inherited from a base class. - eq_key and order_key (typing.Callable or None): The callables that are used for comparing and ordering objects by this attribute, respectively.
+- name (str): The name of the attribute. - alias (str): The init parameter name of the attribute, after any explicit overrides and default private-attribute-name handling. - inherited (bool): Whether or not that attribute has been inherited from a base class.

+• eq_key and order_key (typing.Callable or None): The callables that are used for comparing and ordering objects by this attribute, respectively.
 These are set by passing a callable to attr.ib's eq, order, or cmp arguments.
 See also comparison customization.